the best museums cusco

 Tour time30 minutes

-You will be able to enjoy the collection permanently, as more than 50 temporary exhibitions are held throughout the year in these three salons.
+You can enjoy the collection permanently, as more than 50 temporary exhibitions are held annually in these three salons.
 Both collectively and individually.
-And whether they are from recognized national and foreign artists, so there is a wide variety of options.
-The art in the Imperial City does not only go back to our Inca and colonial ancestors.
+Whether they are from recognized national or foreign artists, there is a wide variety of options.
+The art in the Imperial City returns to our Inca and colonial ancestors and our own.
 The art of Cusco is revived and remembered through its contemporary artists, who strive to produce and reproduce a great variety of styles.

 “A VISIT TO A MUSEUM IS A SEARCH FOR BEAUTY, TRUTH, AND MEANING IN OUR LIVES.
 GO TO MUSEUMS AS OFTEN AS YOU CAN”

-We hope together with Machu Travel Peru to have shown you a bit of the best museums in Cusco, although these are not all that you can find within the Imperial City.
-There are other museums available that are also worth visiting, we try to show you here those that you cannot miss.
-And, if you are wondering about the security of the city, let me inform you that Cusco is safe to travel to.
-The municipality put security cameras, police officers, and even patrol cars on every corner of the historic city center for your safety.
+We hope, together with Machu Travel Peru, we have shown you some of the best museums in Cusco, although these are not all you can find inside the Imperial City.
+It is worth visiting other places or taking a walking tour in Cusco to map them out.
+And, if you are wondering about the city’s safety, let me inform you that Cusco is a safe place to travel.
+The municipality puts security cameras, police and even patrol cars in every corner of the historic center for your safety.

 In the same way, if you want to visit some of these places, you can consult Machu Travel Peru to organize a quick guided tour of the place.
 Our team of qualified consultants will be delighted to organize the trip of your dreams.
-We can include in your itinerary the visit to some of these incredible museums in Cusco.
-Do not miss it and start organizing with us from now on!
+We can include a visit to some of these incredible museums in Cusco in your itinerary.
+Do not miss it, and start organizing with us from now on!